Azure/ha-nva-fo/readme.md

 9. Click the **Sync** button to retrieve and deploy the function code.

-> **NOTE:** After you deploy the code and complete the initial testing described in the next section, click the **Disconnect** button to disconnect the function app from the deployment repository so that future public repository updates are not automatically deployed.

 ### Test the function app

 After the Azure function app has been configured and deployed, use these steps to test automated failover between NVAs: